Higher U(1)-gerbe connections in geometric prequantization: Examples

-This 3-connection on the moduli stack of $G$-principal connections does not descend to the moduli stack $\mathbf{B}G$ of just $G$-principal bundles; it does however descend \cite{Waldorf08} as a ``3-connection without top-degree forms'' as in def. \ref{PrincipalConnectionWithoutTopDegreeForms}:
+This 3-connection on the stack of $G$-principal connections does not descend to the stack $\mathbf{B}G$ of just $G$-principal bundles; it does however descend \cite{Waldorf08} as a ``3-connection without degree-3 and without degree-2 connection forms'' (as in Section \ref{HigherConnections}):